spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-discord.md

 You can delete the Discord app after the authentication process.

 If this is a dealbreaker for you, consider using one of the other Discord bridges supported by the playbook: [mx-puppet-discord](configuring-playbook-bridge-mx-puppet-discord.md) or [matrix-appservice-discord](configuring-playbook-bridge-appservice-discord.md).
-These come with their own complexity and limitations, however, so we recommend that you to proceed with this one if possible.
+These come with their own complexity and limitations, however, so we recommend that you proceed with this one if possible.

 ## Installing